Zika strain from Americas outbreak spreads in Africa for first time: WHO

 "We know that the African strain has circulated in part of Africa for decades now," he told reporters.

-Aylward said WHO hoped serological surveys would help rapidly establish "whether or not there is some degree of population immunity that will help reduce some of that vulnerability."
+Aylward said WHO hoped blood tests would help rapidly establish "whether or not there is some degree of population immunity that will help reduce some of that vulnerability."

 But he stressed that for now it was important to move forward "against a worst-case scenario" and assume Africans would be as vulnerable as people in Latin America to the impact of the strain.